Auxenochlorella protothecoides

-Auxenochlorella protothecoides, formerly known as Chlorella protothecoides, is a facultative heterotrophic green alga in the family Chlorellaceae.
+Auxenochlorella protothecoides, formerly known as Chlorella protothecoides, is a facultatively heterotrophic green alga in the family Chlorellaceae.
 It is known for its potential application in biofuel production.
 It was first characterized as a distinct algal species in 1965, and has since been regarded as a separate genus from Chlorella due its need for thiamine (not to be confused with thymine) for growth.
 Auxenochlorella species have been found in a wide variety of environments from acidic volcanic soil in Italy to the sap of poplar trees in the forests of Germany.
 Its use in industrial processes has been studied, as the high lipid content of the alga during heterotrophic growth is promising for biodiesel; its use in wastewater treatment has been investigated, as well.